Maria Rowena Modesto-San Pedro

-Maria Rowena Modesto-San Pedro is a Filipino lawyer, academic, and jurist who currently serves as Associate Justice of the Court of Tax Appeals (CTA).
-She was appointed to the court on July 11, 2019 by President Rodrigo Duterte.
+Maria Rowena Modesto-San Pedro (born August 21, 1964) is a Filipino lawyer, academic, and jurist who currently serves as Associate Justice of the Court of Tax Appeals (CTA).
+She was appointed to the court on July 11, 2019, by President Rodrigo Duterte.

 Early life and education

 San Pedro studied at the Assumption Convent for grade school and high school.
-She graduated cum laude with a degree of Bachelor of Arts in Communications, major in Broadcast Communications, from the University of the Philippines College of Mass Communication.
+She graduated cum laude with a degree of Bachelor of Arts in communications, major in Broadcast Communications, from the University of the Philippines College of Mass Communication.
 She later entered the University of the Philippines College of Law, graduating as part of the Top 20 of her batch.

 Legal and early professional career

 Before joining the judiciary, San Pedro worked in private practice with various law offices and corporations.
 She was a legal researcher at the Fiscal Administration Foundation Incorporated, Office of former Commission on Audit Chairman Francisco Tantuico Jr., and a legal officer at the Quezon City Council under former councilor Francisco P. N. Pangilinan.

 She also worked as a Court Attorney in both the Court of Appeals of the Philippines and the Supreme Court of the Philippines.